IntelPython/DPPY-Spec/Partitioned.md

   * The actual data of the partition, potentially provided as a handle.
   * All data/partitions must be of the same type.
   * The actual partition type is opaque to the `__partitioned__`
     * The consumer needs to deal with it like it would in a non-partitioned case.
-For example, if the consumer can deal with array it could check for the existence of the array interface.
+For example, if the consumer can deal with array it could check for the existence of the array/dataframe APIs (https://github.com/data-apis/array-api, https://github.com/data-apis/dataframe-api).
 Other conforming consumers could hard-code a very specific type check.
     * Whenever possible the data should be provided as references.
 References are mandatory of non-SPMD backedns.
 This avoids unnecessary data movement.
       * Ray: ray.ObjectRef
       * Dask: dask.Future
     * It is recommended to access the actual data through the callable in the 'get' field of `__partitioned__`.
-This allows consumers to avoid differentiating between different handle types and type checks can be limited to basic types like pandas.DataFrame and numpy.ndarray.
+This allows consumers to avoid checking handle types and container types.

   * For SPMD-MPI-like backends: partitions which are not locally available may be `None`.
 This is the recommended behavior unless the underlying backend supports references (such as promises/futures) to avoid unnecessary data movement.
 * `location`